-Several aspects of a testcase may be edited en masse, such as Hostname, Proxy and SSL use.
-The operations are accessed from the testcase editor menu, as shown here:
+The SSL use for a testcase can be edited en-masse via the mass-edit testcase editor menu, as shown here:

 Note that mass-edits to hostnames and path segments are implemented as modifiers - which means that the original testcase is not modified.
 As a result, the changes are not visible in the testcase editor - you must look at the Headers View or the Actors View to see the modifiers that have been applied.
+It is also possible to delete all transactions matching a particular hostname.
+This is useful if you have accidentally recorded a 3rd-party domain, such as google-analytics or doubleclick.net, which does not belong in the test script.